 I must be getting soft in my old age.
 When the Bronco II arrived in 1983, I hated them, but really nice early Bronco IIs in original condition never fail to turn my head now.
-As compact SUVs like the Jeep Renegade and the Mazda CX-3 begin to arrive, the Bronco II is a reminder that there’s absolutely nothing new under the sun.
+As compact SUVs take over the market, the Bronco II is a reminder that there’s absolutely nothing new under the sun.

 The earliest Bronco IIs were equipped with the 2.8-liter Cologne V-6, built in Germany by Ford Europe.
 It was the same engine that appeared in cars anywhere from the Ford Pinto and Mercury Capri to the TVR 280i/Tasmin.

 Europe got mechanical or electronic fuel injection in their Cologne V-6s, but here, we were limited to a two-barrel carb.
 The best you could expect out of of one of these engines was 115hp.
 That wasn’t all that bad, though, considering the Bronco II weighed only 3,300 pounds.
 The Renegade is almost 3,500.